Brandsta City Släckers

-Brandsta City Släckers is a Swedish band with some firefighters that became very popular in Sweden.
+Brandsta City Släckers is a Swedish band composed mostly of firefighters.

 The band sang "Kom och ta mig" in Melodifestivalen 2002 and they also performed in Melodifestivalen 2003 with "15 minuter".

-The groupmembers usually work as firefighters and perform dressed as such.
+The group members usually work as firefighters and perform dressed as such.
 They also received the third highest vote from the televoting audience in Melodifestivalen 2002.

-Leadsinger Glenn Borgkvist has also done a duet with Lotta Nilsson in Melodifestivalen 2004, and hosted the rescue show "På liv och död" on TV4.
+Leadsinger Glenn Borgkvist participated in Melodifestivalen 2004 in a duet with Lotta Nilsson, and presented the rescue show "På liv och död" on TV4 the same year.

+The band reunited in 2025 to participate in Melodifestivalen 2026, with the song ”Rakt in i elden”.
+The song qualified for the final.
+They placed fifth in the final.